philwinder/mesos-terraform/README.md

 ## Usage
 1. cd into this repo
 2. `terraform get .`
+3. `terraform plan -var 'access_key=......' -var 'secret_key=......'`
-3. `terraform apply -var 'access_key=......' -var 'secret_key=......' .` where you should enter your id and secret appropriately.
+4. `terraform apply -var 'access_key=......' -var 'secret_key=......' .` where you should enter your id and secret appropriately.
-4. Copy and paste the output of the terraform script into your shell, to export the necessary env vars
+5. Copy and paste the output of the terraform script into your shell, to export the necessary env vars
-5. `./provision-certs.sh`
+6. `./provision-certs.sh`
-6. Wait.
+7. Wait.

 Optional, if you are using this with the mesos-flocker framework (https://github.com/ClusterHQ/mesos-module-flocker)
 7. Compule the .so module file